Anamul Haque: National Cricket League

+2 centuries and 1 half century.

+Dhaka Premier Division Cricket League

 He was the leading run-scorer in the 2018–19 Bangladesh Cricket League, with 658 runs in six matches.
 He was also the leading run-scorer for Prime Bank Cricket Club in the 2018–19 Dhaka Premier Division Cricket League tournament, with 552 runs in 16 matches.

 In May 2021, he was named as the captain in Prime Bank Cricket Club's squad for the 2021 Dhaka Premier Division Twenty20 Cricket League.
 In the 2021–22 Dhaka Premier Division Cricket League, he became the first batter in the League's history to score 1,000 runs in a season.
+He finished the season with 1,138 runs in an average of 81.28 including 3 centuries and 9 half centuries.

+In 2023 he was signed by the Abahani Limited cricket team in the 2022–23 Dhaka Premier Division Cricket League.
+He finished the season as the second highest run scorer of tournament.
+He scored 834 in 16 innings with an average of 59.57 including 3 centuries and 3 half centuries.

+In 2024 he was again signed by the Abahani Limited cricket team in the 2023–24 Dhaka Premier Division Cricket League.
+He scored 563 runs in 13 innings with an average of 70.37 including 2 centuries and 2 half centuries.

+He became the highest run scorer of 2024–25 Dhaka Premier Division Cricket League scoring 874 runs in 14 innings with an average of 79.45 including 4 centuries and 4 half centuries.
+During a super six match against Legends of Rupganj he scored his 50th century in recognized cricket and became the first Bangladeshi cricketer to do so.

 Bangladesh Premier League

 Dhaka Gladiators

 In the 2012 Bangladesh Premier League, Dhaka Gladiators bought Anamul for $20,000.
 He scored 176 runs in 12 matches.
 In the 2013 season of BPL, he was bought again by the Dhaka Gladiators for $121,000.
 Anamul was the second top-scorer for his team that season scoring 356 runs in 13 innings along with 3 fifties.